 Happy Three Year anniversary to my stud muffin of a husband!
 Three years ago today Jeremy asked me to be his girl, and we’ve been connected at the hip ever since.
 I am so blessed to have my partner in crime (not literally, no worries anyone) here with me, and I enjoy being able to share the ups and downs of this journey and everything that comes along with it to him.
 To give you insight into what he’s been thinking lately I thought it fit to put in his article that he writes in the blog today.
-Jeremy received a scholarship for Africa, and to have it, he had to have a project; the project he chose was to write an article about once or twice a month for the Sioux City Journal in Iowa .
-He is a great writer and has inspired me in so many ways.
-I hope you enjoy his article about life here in South Africa as much I do!
+Jeremy received a scholarship for Africa, and to have it, he had to have a project; the project he chose was to write an article about once or twice a month for the Sioux City Journal in Iowa South Africa

 Love and God bless,